 Kitting and assembly is an extremely advantageous tool, especially in the eCommerce industry for the following reasons:

-Incorporating a kitting and assembly into your operations reduces the time handlers/operators spend looking for each item.
+- Improves Productivity and Labor Costs – Incorporating kitting and assembly into your operations reduces the time handlers/operators spend looking for each item.
 Because they are grouped as a single unit, you can speed up production and reduce costs.
 Instead of scrambling and wasting time to find all the different components of a shipment, your staff can simply grab a single packet and complete their work efficiently.

 By relying on a 3PL for kitting and assembly services, you can streamline your operations and ensure that you’re providing your shoppers with accurate, consistent, and relevant products.
 This can help: